 SEE ALSO: Our Encyclopedic Guide to Saving Money as a College Student.

 Living in Louisville is far from expensive.
 In fact, the cost of living in Derby City is below the national average, not bad for Kentucky’s cultural capital.
 Students at the University of Louisville can lower their costs even further by taking advantage of free public transportation via TARC and using the school’s dental clinics to get lower-cost oral healthcare.
 Additionally, since all uninsured University of Louisville students are charged a $150 primary care health fee per semester, they are entitled to as many doctor visits as they need, as well as to cheap rates for prescriptions and birth control.

 There are plenty of nonprofits and city agencies offering social services to River City residents, including child care, college preparation, financial assistance and even scholarships.
 Here are the best places to go to find help:

 There’s more.
 You just have to know what you need.
 When you do, visit the Metro United Way to find it.

 At around 60,000 people, Bowling Green is about a fifth of the size of Lexington.
 A full third of the people who do live there are Western Kentucky University students.
 That bodes well for the cost of living, with most amenities geared toward the college student budget.
-For instance, studio apartments rent for $500, making housing a particularly good area to keep costs low.
+Housing is a particularly good area to keep costs low.

 The city’s small population is reflected in the relative paucity of nonprofit and government resources available.
 There are several great starting points, however, if you need support paying for college and living expenses, one of which is at WKU itself: